mfreema5/Thesis/Fall-2014/notes/Additional and Alternative Impact Factors.md

 SNIP doesn't address any other problems with the JCR's Journal Impact Factor.

 One interesting feature is that it doesn't rely on the pre-categorization of journals into fields or topics.
-It uses the inter-relationship of citations to identify the context of an (¿ article|journal ?).
+It uses the inter-relationship of citations to identify the context of an (article|journal).

 ##SJR